Australia in 'active talks' with Moderna to locally produce mRNA vaccines

-Healthcare & PharmaceuticalsAustralia in 'active talks' with Moderna to locally produce mRNA vaccines

-Australia is in "active talks" with COVID-19 vaccine maker Moderna Inc (MRNA.O) to establish a domestic manufacturing facility for mRNA vaccines, Health Minister Greg Hunt said on Thursday.
+SYDNEY (Reuters) - Australia is in “active talks” with COVID-19 vaccine maker Moderna Inc to establish a domestic manufacturing facility for mRNA vaccines, Health Minister Greg Hunt said on Thursday.

 Our Standards: The Thomson Reuters Trust Principles.